mrjacobbloom/sb3-theme/README.md

 * `addInit()` - add a function to run once after the SVG has been initialized.
 * `addOnChange()` - add a function that will run every time the number of blocks changes.
 * `addFilter()` - add a filter to the `<defs>` area of the SVG.
 Input should be a string containing an entire `<filter>` tag and its contents
-* `getBlocksWithText(text)` - returns an array of SVG paths whose text contains the text `text`.
+* `getBlocksWithText(text)` - returns an array of SVG groups whose text contains the text `text`.
 All the text will be separated by spaces, and inputs/nested blocks should be ignored.
 For example, `repeat times`.
+Note that this returns the groups, which can contain text, paths (backgrounds), an potentially other groups.

 ## Properties